 4 reasons to justify an investment in software development

-One of the reasons companies use external software development companies is to increase capacity around application maintenance, but they are also effective in doing project based work where you can scale up and then down when the project is over.
-Many CFOs like this type of work because it is possible to capitalize the effort and amortize it over time.
+One of the reasons companies use external software development companies is to increase capacity around application maintenance.
+Still, they are also effective in doing project-based work where you can scale up and then down when the project is over.
+Many CFOs like this type of work because it is possible to capitalize on the effort and amortize it over time.
 When existing employees work on these projects, it is often difficult to “capitalize” the cost.

 Revenue – does the project you are suggesting increase revenue for the company?

 Gross Margin – does the project you are suggesting lower the cost of goods sold, thereby increasing gross margin?

 Net Income – does the project you are suggesting lower Selling, General & Administrative (SG&A) costs so net income goes up?

 Risk – is the software development project help the company manage risk, thereby improving operations?

 When you have the discipline to determine the value proposition before you begin, your application development projects will be tied to potential results.
 This methodology ensures that your development projects generate value.